fredbi/go-swagger/docs/install.md

 # Installing

-**IMPORTANT NOTE**: `go-swagger` is a tool to mainly generate or analyze source code.
-In order to make it work after successful installation, see [the prerequisites](https://goswagger.io/generate/requirements.html) on your development environment.
+> **IMPORTANT NOTE**: `go-swagger` is a tool to generate or analyze source code.
+> In order to make it work after a successful installation,
+> see [the prerequisites](https://goswagger.io/generate/requirements.html) on your development environment.

+> **NOTE**: go-swagger works on *nix as well as Windows OS

-## Installing from binary distributions
+## Installing from a binary distribution

 go-swagger releases are distributed as binaries that are built from signed tags.

-It is published [as github release](https://github.com/go-swagger/go-swagger/tags), rpm, deb and docker image.
+Each release is published [as a github release](https://github.com/go-swagger/go-swagger/tags), rpm, deb and docker image.

 ### Docker image [![Docker Repository on Quay](https://quay.io/repository/goswagger/swagger/status "Docker Repository on Quay")](https://quay.io/repository/goswagger/swagger)